 In the do-it-yourself era, installing wood floors looks like a simple enough task for the budget-conscious home renovator.
 The home show industry is fueled by like-minded individuals whose initiative compels them to do for themselves.
-This leads to wondering just how hard can it be to install a hardwood floor yourself?
+Does this lead to wondering just how hard can it be to install a hardwood floor yourself?

 Simple as a concept, there is a little more to installing hardwood floors than it appears at first.
 The long-term success of any strong, durable wood floor rests on impeccable installation.
 And with a little extra knowledge, the do-it-yourselfer can have strong, beautiful floors to be proud of.

 A good wood moisture meter plays a vital role in wood flooring installation preparation.

-A wood moisture meter measures the moisture content (MC) inside wood.
+A wood moisture meter measures the moisture content (MC) inside the wood.
 Just touching the wood surface, or assuming a certain amount of time for the wood flooring to equalize to its new environment should be adequate, simply cannot pinpoint potential elevated moisture areas within a wooden subfloor, or in the wood flooring itself.
 In addition, unfortunately, wood that has not reached its equilibrium moisture content (EMC) can be subjected to a number of potential flooring problems in the future that can be very troublesome to repair after they have appeared in the wood flooring.
 Put simply, EMC is a balance between the wood’s MC and the relative humidity (RH) of the air surrounding it.

 Wood moisture meters come with a variety of features, but the most important one for the do-it-yourselfers is to verify that the meter being used has a setting for the wood species of flooring that is being installed and that the correct species setting is being used.
 Wood moisture meters like the Wagner Meters’ Orion® line have programmable wood species settings for hardwoods, softwoods, and exotic tropical woods.